IzikMartinez/nextwar/README.md

 ![](src/assets/nextwar.png)

 ## About
 Next war is a hex and counter, strategy wargame played on a tabletop.
-The game seeks to simulate potential near-future conflicts via the use of detailed models that mimic realworld combat in the 21st century.
-This web app aims to recreate that board game as a modern single-page-application web app, to facilitate online play and easier learning of the (extremely) complex rules.
+The game seeks to simulate potential near-future conflicts via the use of detailed rules that model real-world, operational-level combat in the 21st century.
+This web app aims to recreate the Next War board game as a modern single-page-application web app, to facilitate online play within our small community, and easier learning of the (extremely) complex rules.

-For those new to the Next War series, rules can be found on the publishers website (GMT Games)
+For those new to the Next War series, rules can be found on the publisher's (GMT Games) website

 #In progress